d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 }
 ```

-## Block padding...
+## Message padding...

-Encryption is done in up to 4096 byte blocks.

-One(1) byte is added to the length, and then padded up to the next 8 byte boundary.
+One(1) byte is added to the total length, and then padded up to the next 8 byte boundary.

 If the total block of data is larger than 4096 bytes; then each 4096 byte block is processed
 separately.

-The last byte of the last block is the number of bytes to remove from the end.
+The last byte of the message is the number of bytes to remove from the end.
 Other bytes
-added to pad to 8 byte boundary (will be 0 in this implementation, though there is no specific
+added to pad to 8 byte boundary must be 0 in this implementation.
-requirement to be 0).

 ```